On Wednesday, 2nd, 3rd and 4th Wednesday…from 1830/1900hrs. we have:

 The Sounds of Simon

-(a tribute to Simon & Garfunkal who did thier fisrt gigs as S&G here in Francis Yard, 25th July 1965)
+(a tribute to Simon & Garfunkal who did their first gigs as Simon & Garfunkel…(rather than ‘Tom&Gerry’) here in Francis Yard…

 10th Oct